puma281/Stock-Market-Analysis/README.md

-# Stock-Market-Analysis
+#Stock Market Analysis
-•	Implemented GARCH model to observe volatility trends for 13 Stock Indices & compared with 6 rolling indices
+•	Implemented GARCH model to observe volatility trend for 13 Stock Indices and compared it with 6 rolling windows
+•	Performed the portfolio optimization using the modern portfolio theory and obtained the efficient frontier for the data
-•	Performed portfolio optimization & obtained min.
-Risk and max.
-Sharpe ratio portfolio among 50k combinations
+•	Obtained the minimum risk and the maximum Sharpe ratio portfolio among 50k combinations using SciPy optimizer